okeeffed/cheat-sheets/Go/Go-Lang-Overview.md

 ### Interfaces

 When you have a concrete type, you know what it is and what it can do.
+An interface is defining what something is but not what it can do.